neerajlembhe04/neerajlembhe04/README.md

-### :woman_technologist: About Me :
+### :men_technologist: About Me :

 - 👋 Hello!
-I'm Neeraj Lembhe, a BE graduate in Electronics and Telecommunication from PICT Pune.
+I'm Neeraj Lembhe, a BE graduate in Electronics and Telecommunication from PICT, Pune.
 - 📚 Currently, pursuing MBA from PUMBA, specializing in Operations and Marketing.
 - 💻 I am a dynamic and results-oriented professional with experience in operations, data analytics, and process optimization.
 - Proven track record in enhancing efficiency, streamlining processes, and driving data-driven decision-making.
 Strong problem-solving and stakeholder management abilities, with a proactive approach to leadership and teamwork.